NexPlayer/TizenWebOS/ps5/api.md

 #### <a id="downsubtitle"></a>player.downSubtitle()

-Changes the current subtitles to the previous one in the subtiltle track playlist.
+Changes the current subtitles to the previous one in the subtitle track playlist.

 #### <a id="focusonbuttonbar"></a>player.focusOnButtonBar()